 School Age Children effective 12 August 2020:

-Fee Assistance for full time care is authorized for school age children until children are able to go back to school for on-campus learning.
-Private School Tuition is not eligible for Army Fee Assistance Programs.
+Fee Assistance for full time care may be authorized for school age children until children are able to go back to school for on-campus learning.
+Providers must meet the eligibility requirements for the program.
+Private School Tuition is not eligible for the Army Fee Assistance Program.
+If you have received an approval for full time care, please notify us as soon as changes in care are made and/or children return to on-campus learning.
 Please report any changes by submitting the Provider Cost Verification Form.

 Please note that as the impact of COVID-19 evolves, AFA processing guidelines may be updated.
 All information provided is subject to change as policies are being developed.
 Please check back often for the most up to date information.